emoacht/Monitorian/docs/AI_CONTRIBUTION.md

 The following is a chronological list of the user's prompts that guided the development of new features and fixes:

 1. **"test if the new app works"** -> **"okay if you are confident then open a PR"**
-   - *AI Action:* Implemented the Portable Mode feature (parsing `/portable`) and prepared the code for a Pull Request.
+   - *AI Action:* Implemented the Portable Mode feature (detecting `portable.ini`) and prepared the code for a Pull Request.

 2. **"give me commands to setup the git"** -> **"okay i have done that.
 Now you should do the remaining"**
    - *AI Action:* Guided the user through setting up Git CLI and authenticating.